tawandamoyo/tawanda.dev/src/posts/a-beginners-guide-to-eslint.md

 ## Installation

-Navigate to the root of your project, and if you have not already, initialize it with `npm` or `yarn`:
+Navigate to the root of your project and, if you have not already done so, initialize it with `npm` or `yarn`:

 ```bash
 npm init